adilkhr/my-ms3-project/README.md

 #### Existing User goals:

-* I want to be able to sign up to add new defintions for words for others to see and understand what it means
+* I want to be able to sign up to add new definitions for words for others to see and understand what it means

 * I would like to have a profile portal that is fully functional and working